Power-Progress-Community/freecad-18/README.md

 Installing
 ----------

-Precompiled packages are available for PowerPC 64 Big Endian on our Repository [Releases page](https://repo.powerprogress.org/debian/buildpak/freecad-18/).
+Precompiled packages with Altivec optimizations are available for PowerPC 64 Big Endian on our Repository [Releases page](https://repo.powerprogress.org/debian/buildpak/freecad-18/).

 Building for PowerPC64 be - Debian sid